acmoles/portfolio/portfolio/projects/wesen.md

 ### What didn't go well

 Although business success was never my primary goal, I was still somewhat disappointed Wesen didn't exceed the modest reach predicted by my initial research.
-Were this to be a priority in any future venture or side project, I draw an important lesson: _the importance of working in teams._
+Were this to be a priority in any future venture, I draw an important lesson: _the importance of working in teams._

-Building a product oneself is empowering, but it's also an inefficient and risky process.
+Building a product oneself is empowering, but it's also inefficient and risky.
 For a start, I'm not a natural marketer or sales person. _Getting the word out_ is critically important to product success.
 Diverse perspectives lead to better products.
 Specialists get things done better and faster.
 Correspondingly, I intend build teams for any future projects at this level of resolution.

 ### Going forward

-Wesen is no longer under active development, although I intend to revisit communication of the value proposition make a marketing push at some point.
+Wesen is no longer under active development.
+I intend to revisit communication of the value proposition and make a marketing push at some point.
 If that proved successful there are several dimensions of the e-commerce experience which could be improved (e.g. reviews/testimonials, user generated content).
-There's also the possibility of adding new jewellery types to the platform, such as rings.
+There's also the possibility of adding more jewellery types to the platform.

 <!--